mdbergmann/lfe-ls/README.md

 - `textDocument/completion` request/response implements global symbols and loaded modules as well as module functions.
 - `textDocument/publishDiagnostics` notification to push compile diagnostics on saving a file.

-`didOpen` and `didSave` will compile the source file in the server to provide diagnostics to the client.
+`didOpen` and `didSave` will compile the source file on the server to provide diagnostics to the client.
-However, this doe not replace the `C-c-k` key sequence to compile the to you open REPL in order to take the changes into effect.
+However, this does not replace the `C-c-k` key sequence to compile the and reload the module in the REPL in order to take the changes into effect.

 Planned further support is: